Treatment & Intervention

 Cognitive Rehabilitation

-Cognitive rehabilitation typically involves two complementary approaches: restorative and compensatory.
-The restorative (or remediation) approach focuses on repairing or recovering impaired cognitive functions through repetitive, targeted exercises that harness the brain’s natural ability to reorganize and form new neural connections—a concept known as neuroplasticity.
+Cognitive rehabilitation generally combines two complementary approaches: restorative and compensatory.
+The restorative approach focuses on recovering impaired functions through repetitive, targeted exercises that draw on the brain’s natural ability to reorganize and form new connections, a process known as neuroplasticity.
 Examples include computer-based memory tasks, attention training, and progressively challenging problem-solving exercises.
-The compensatory approach, on the other hand, emphasizes developing alternative strategies to work around cognitive deficits rather than directly restoring the impaired function.
-This may involve using external aids such as planners or smartphones for reminders, creating structured routines, or simplifying tasks.
-In practice, both approaches are often integrated and tailored to meet everyone’s unique cognitive profile and daily life demands.
+The compensatory approach develops alternative strategies to work around cognitive deficits rather than restoring the function directly, such as using planners or smartphone reminders, building structured routines, or simplifying tasks.
+In practice, the two are integrated and tailored to each person’s cognitive profile and daily demands.